 We can quickly compute the dimension of the representation space: $4$ generators with $3$ degrees of freedom, minus $2$ (the two trace conditions), minus $3$ (surface group relation) and minus $3$ (normalisation) gives complex dimension $4$.

-We compute an explicit realisation of this four-dimensional space: setting
+We will construct an explicit realisation of the space.
+Setting

 we have an ambient eight-dimensional space which contains a subvariety $ \mc{G} $ obtained by pushing forwards the surface group relator.
-We will consider $ \mc{G} $ to be the holomorphic parameter space of the genus two surface group representations, and using a computer algebra system we can eliminate all but the four parameters $ (\alpha, \beta, \sigma, \lambda) $ to give an exact parameterisation of this subvariety in $ \C^8 $; the exact formulae may be found in \cref{app:explicit}.
+In fact, $ \mc{G} $ is a holomorphic parameter space of genus two surface group representations, and using a computer algebra system we can eliminate all but the four parameters $ (\alpha, \beta, \sigma, \lambda) $ to give an exact parameterisation of this subvariety in $ \C^8 $.
+More precisely, we can use the substitutions

-\begin{rem} The negatives appearing in the diagonal of our choice of $ P $ are due to working with $ \SL(2,\C) $ lifts. \end{rem}